 While you can certainly make the traditional turkey sandwiches, I challenge you to make these baked turkey meatballs instead.

-These leftover meatballs are a great way to use leftover turkey breast, leftover mashed potatoes, leftover stuffing and leftover gravy.
+These leftover meatballs are a great way to use leftover turkey breast, leftover mashed potatoes, leftover stuffing, leftover gravy and some fresh cranberry sauce.
 Serve alongside some additional mashed potatoes, gravy and a dollop of cranberry sauce and you’ve got a match made in heaven!

 In under 30 minutes, you’ll have delicious homemade turkey meatballs that will quickly become one of your favorite recipes.